 The ‘backdown procedure’ has greatly contributed to the reduction of bycatch of small cetaceans in purse seine fisheries in the eastern tropical Pacific and is widely used in that region’s tuna fishery .
 The backdown occurs after most of the net is on board.
 At this point net retrieval is stopped, the net is tied to the vessel and the engine is put into reverse.
 This creates a water current that causes the remaining net to form a long channel in the water.
 The water current pulls the end of the channel underwater, with the corkline sinking a few meters, thereby providing an area for dolphins to escape (dolphins remain close to the surface while the tunas are lower in the net) .

 Rafts and skiffs are used to maintain the shape of the seine net (folds in the net can entangle cetaceans), and, often in conjunction with highly trained divers swimming inside the net, to shepherd dolphins to help them escape.
 Cetaceans that cannot be released must be rescued by hand.
 A rescuer in a rigidly inflated raft can rescue dolphins/porpoises effectively at any time during a net set .

-The Medina Panel, a section of smaller-meshed webbing in the part of the net with which dolphins most often come in contact, helps to keep them from entanglement.
-It is placed at the end of the backdown channel to increase resistance to the water flow and increase sinking of the corkline [1,2].
+The Medina Panel, or dolphin safety panel, is a section of small-meshed webbing (net liner) at the apex of the net, which helps keep the dolphins from entanglement.
+It helps to increase resistance to the water flow and increase sinking of the corkline [1,3].